Sun Shine: History

 Sun Shine was one of the first twelve titles to be developed for the Neo Geo hardware alongside other projects by Alpha Denshi such as Magician Lord and Ninja Combat.
 The project was the first puzzle title created for Neo Geo and at only 18 megabits of data, it is also the smallest game developed for the platform compared with SNK's own Puzzled.
 Although its production number during development remains unknown, it is generally believed to be assigned with the number 8.

 The game was first playable during a location test in Japan in July 1990 at Ikebukuru Sunshine Underground Gorilla, where it was met with a less than enthusiastic response from players.
 It was then showcased in a playable state to attendees at the 1990 Amusement Machine Show and later at the Winter Consumer Electronics Show in January 1991, in addition of being previewed on few magazines such as Electronic Gaming Monthly and Gamest, suggesting that the title was still planned for release.
-Despite being completed and ready for publication, it was ultimately shelved for unknown reasons, however several possible factors have been given as to why the title was never published in recent years.
+Despite being completed and ready for publication, it was ultimately shelved for unknown reasons, but several possible factors have been given as to why the title was never published in recent years.

 In January 2003, an official promotional flyer of Sun Shine that was printed for arcade distributors and operators in October 1990 was discovered online at Yahoo!
 Auctions in Japan.
 In January 2005, emulated screenshots from a prototype cartridge of Block Paradise also surfaced online, indicating that the ROM image of the game has been preserved but not made widely available to public.

 Fun Fun Bros

-Although Sun Shine was not officially released by SNK in its original state despite being finished, it was recalled and underwent several changes by Alpha Denshi that would eventually lead it to become a new project titled Fun Fun Bros, featuring a new storyline and theme inspired by Universal Pictures' 1980 musical comedy film The Blues Brothers while gameplay remained the same during the overhaul in 1991, however this new version was also never released for unknown reasons as well.
+Although Sun Shine was not officially released by SNK in its original state despite being finished, it was recalled and underwent several changes by Alpha Denshi that would eventually lead it to become a new project titled Fun Fun Bros, featuring a new storyline and theme inspired by Universal Pictures' 1980 musical comedy film The Blues Brothers while gameplay remained the same during the overhaul in 1991, but this new version was also never released for unknown reasons as well.

 Gameplay footage of this new version was featured on a 1996 VHS tape sent to subscribers of the Neo Geo DHP mailing list called Neo Geo Collector's Tape, while a working prototype cartridge was found and privately auctioned off on eBay in 1998 to video game collector Larry Bassin.
 To date, no ROM image of Fun Fun Bros has surfaced online.